Assisted Travel Support Officers (ATSOs) play a vital role in ensuring the safe transport of students to and from school.

 ATSOs are expected to:

-- abide by the department's child protection and Code of Conduct policies
+- abide by the department's child protection, code of conduct policies and any infectious control requirements

 - maintain a courteous and respectful relationship with students, drivers, contractors, parents, schools and ASTP staff